trincot/lmc/README.md

 There is one language extension (so far) in this implementation:

-* `OTC` (opcode 922).
+* `OTC` (instruction code 922).
 This is a variant of `OUT`.
 It will interpret the accumulator's value as a character code, and output the corresponding character.

 ## Undefined opcodes

 The numbers in the range 001-099 have opcode 0 (the first digit) and so these numbers will also be executed as a `HLT` instruction.
 There is however no opcode 4, and for opcode 9 the "address" part serves as an extention to the opcode: only 901, 902 and 922 are defined.
-This implementation will interrupt execution when opcodes in the set 400-499, 900, 903-921, and 923-999 are encountered.
+This implementation will interrupt execution when instruction codes in the set 400-499, 900, 903-921, and 923-999 are encountered.

 ## Mnemonics